-Allows very long numbers to be printed with leading blank spaces at the beginning of a new line.
+allnames Turns the allnames mode off.
+The default. allwarnings Turns off the printing of all warnings. checkpoint Deactivates the checkpoint mechanism.
+See 4.1. compress Turns compression mode off. finalstats Turns off the last line of statistics that is normally printed at the end of the run (introduced in version 3.2). highfirst Puts the sorting in a low first mode. insidefirst Not active at the moment. lowfirst Leaves the default low first mode and puts the sorting in a high first mode. names Turns the names mode off.
+This is the default. nospacesinnumbers Allows very long numbers to be printed with leading blank spaces at the beginning of a new line.
 The numbers are usually broken up by placing a backslash character at the end of the line and then continuing at the next line.
 For cosmetic purposes FORM puts usually a few blank spaces at the beginning of the line.
 FORM itself can read this but some programs cannot.
 This option can be turned off by the 'on nospacesinnumbers;' statement.
 The printing of the blank characters can be restored by turning this variable off.

-See also page 14 for a corresponding variable in the setup file.

-oldfactarg Switches the use of the FactArg statement 7.43 to the new mode of version 4 or later in which expressions in the argument of the mentioned function are completely factored over the rationals.
-The default is off.

-parallel Disallows the running of the program in parallel mode (only relevant for parallel versions of FORM).

-powerfirst Puts the sorting back into 'highfirst' mode.
+See also page 17 for a corresponding variable in the setup file. oldfactarg Switches the use of the FactArg statement 7.54 to the new mode of version 4 or later in which expressions in the argument of the mentioned function are completely factored over the rationals.
+The default is off. parallel Disallows the running of the program in parallel mode (only relevant for par- allel versions of FORM). powerfirst Puts the sorting back into 'highfirst' mode.

-process tats

-Turns the process by process printing of the statistics in PARFORM off.
+processstats Turns the process by process printing of the statistics in PARFORM off.
 Only the master process will be printing statistics.
-Other versions of FORM will ignore this option.

-propercount Turns the propercounting mode off.
-This means that for the generated terms in the statistics not only the 'ground level' terms are counted but also terms that were generated inside function arguments.

-properorder Turns the properorder mode off.
-This is the default.

-setup Switches off the mode in which the setup parameters are printed.
-This is the default.

-stats Same as 'Off statistics'.

-statistics Turns off the printing of statistics.

-shortstats Same as 'Off shortstatistics'.

-shortstatistics Takes the writing of the statistics back from shorthand mode to the regular statistics mode in which each statistics messages takes three lines of text and one blank line.
+Other versions of FORM will ignore this option. propercount Turns the propercounting mode off.
+This means that for the generated terms in the statistics not only the 'ground level' terms are counted but also terms that were generated inside function arguments. properorder Turns the properorder mode off.
+This is the default. setup Switches off the mode in which the setup parameters are printed.
+This is the default. stats Same as 'Off statistics'. statistics Turns off the printing of statistics. shortstats Same as 'Off shortstatistics'. shortstatistics Takes the writing of the statistics back from shorthand mode to the regular statistics mode in which each statistics messages takes three lines of text and one blank line. threadloadbalancing Disables the loadbalancing mechanism of TFORM in parallel mode.
+In other versions of FORM this option is ignored. threads Disallows multithreaded running in TFORM.
+In other versions of FORM this option is ignored. threadstats Turns off the thread by thread printing of the statistics in TFORM.

-threadloadbalancing

-Disables the loadbalancing mechanism of TFORM in parallel mode.
-In other versions of FORM this option is ignored.

-threads Disallows multithreaded running in TFORM.
-In other versions of FORM this option is ignored.

-threadstats Turns off the thread by thread printing of the statistics in TFORM.
 Only the master thread will be printing statistics.
-Other versions of FORM will ignore this option.

-totalsize Switches the totalsize mode off.
-For a more detailed description of the totalsize mode, see the "On TotalSize;" command 7.96.

-warnings Turns off the printing of warnings.
+Other versions of FORM will ignore this option. totalsize Switches the totalsize mode off.
+For a more detailed description of the totalsize mode, see the "On TotalSize;" command 7.107. warnings Turns off the printing of warnings. wtimestats Disables the wall-clock time in the timing information in the statistics on the master.

-If a description is too short, one should also consult the description in the on statement (see 7.96).
+If a description is too short, one should also consult the description in the on statement (see 7.107).

-7.96 on
+7.107 on

+Type Declaration statement

-Syntax on <keyword>;
+Syntax on <keyword>;</keyword>

-on <keyword> <option>;
+on <keyword> < option>;</keyword>

-See also off (7.95)
+See also off (7.106)